AKitavtsev/server-post/README.md

       - `Impl/` - service implementations
 - `test` - our specs, for testing some internal functions.
 - `sql` - sql database migration queries.
 Database is built and minimal initial seeding is ensured
 - `bat`- batch files for easy testing of the application.
-Contains requests to the server passed by the `curl` utility for all endpoints of mseh entities (for Windows).
+Contains requests to the server passed by the `curl` utility for all endpoints of entities (for Windows).
 In addition, `migration.bat` is a request for migration, a `test.bat` is a series of requests to fill the database for testing filtering and sorting of posts, `where-order.bat` - examples of tests for filtering and sorting of posts, `token.bat` - to refresh the token.
 - `sh`- shell script files for easy testing of the application.
-Contains requests to the server passed by the `curl` utility for all endpoints of mseh entities (for Linux).
+Contains requests to the server passed by the `curl` utility for all endpoints of entities (for Linux).
 - `image` - folder from which you can upload photos to the database.